 Stay healthy so you can study and work well

 Access preventative and practical help to look after yourself while you study and work.
-We provide a range of medical and ancillary services for students and staff of the University.
+Griffith University Health and Medical Services is an accredited general practice.
+We provide a range of medical and ancillary services for students and staff.

-If you would like to make an appointment, you can choose to book online via Appointuit or call your preferred location directly using the details at the bottom of this page.
+To make an appointment, call your preferred location directly using the details at the bottom of this page.

 Online Health and Wellness Centre

-Griffith's new Online Health and Wellness Centre is a portal designed to increase student awareness and understanding of mental health concerns, and learn tips for promoting better health and wellbeing such as living a healthy lifestyle, engaging in meaningful social activity, feeling safe, stable and secure, and looking after your mental wellness.
+Griffith's Online Health and Wellness Centre is a portal designed to increase student awareness and understanding of mental health concerns.
+Here you can learn tips for promoting better health and wellbeing such as living a healthy lifestyle, engaging in meaningful social activity, feeling safe, stable and secure, and looking after your mental wellness.

 13 HEALTH is a confidential phone service that provides health advice to Queenslanders.

-You can phone and talk to a registered nurse 24 hours a day, 7 days a week for the cost of a local call.
+You can phone and talk to a registered nurse 24 hours a day, seven days a week for the cost of a local call.

-See their website for more information about this free service.
+See the website for more information about this free service.

 Designed by the Australian government, Emergency+ assists emergency services to find you in critical situations.